CogentRoleplayCommunity/FogentRoleplay/src/Items/ItemShop.md

 **Premium Locale**

 A top tier shop of very large scale found in capitals and large trade cities.

+### Shop Prices

+Prices vary across regions depending on if there is an excess of good.
+In war time things might be pricier where as in peace times they are cheaper.
+Or maybe a group of co

+Expensive

+Expensive shops will charge 150% the value for any item on this list.

+Normal

+Normal shops will charge 100% the value for any item on this list.

+Cheap

+Cheap shops will charge 50% the value for any item on this list.

 ## ![](ItemShop/Armory.png) Armory